-Speaking before a room full of scientists on Apr.
-2, President Obama announced the new Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative.
-The project "aims to help researchers find new ways to treat, cure, and even prevent brain disorders."
+Pres.
+Obama announced the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative in April 2013.
+The project, a massive undertaking by all accounts, "aims to help researchers find new ways to treat, cure, and even prevent brain disorders."

 The administration hopes the BRAIN initiative will advance treatments for Alzheimer's, Parkinson's and other forms of mental illness, and may even help in the development of artificial intelligence.
 The research could cost billions, so government support is crucial in carrying it out.